waldrain/waldrain.github.io/moniwonig.md

 - helped joerg with EGS + OGS renovation: water installation EGS + OGS, kitchen electricity EGS
 - joerg bought [Erdkabel NYY-J 5x2,5 mm²](https://www.bauhaus.info/erdkabel/erdkabel-nyy-j-5x25-mm/p/12180856) 50 m eur 82.10

-### PVS

-Short for PV South.
-Set up a grid-bound PV system on top of the wood stack on the south border using 3 x 300W SG300MS microcontroller, each of them fed by 4 x [Wuerth](/pv#wuerth) 75 W panels, each one feeding a different phase of the south 3-phase electricity.

-- PVS1 phase 1 east
-- PVS2 phase 2 middle
-- PVS3 phase 3 west

-Electricity generated in kWh by PVS1 / PVS2 / PVS3:

-2024-05-17 = 0.0 + 0.0 + 1.6
-2024-05-18 = 0.0 + 0.3 + 2.3
-2024-05-19 = 0.4 + 1.1 + 3.3
-2024-05-20 = 1.0 + 2.1 + 4.3

-done:

-- built and covered wood stack
-- built framework to hold panels
-- connect a new 3-phase outlet to plug in the PVS system
-- mount and connect 4 panels and PVS3 microinverer
-- mount and connect 4 panels and PVS2 microinverer
-- solder each of the three groups of 4 pv panels in parallel
-- mount the remaining 4 panels, connect in parallel, connect PVS1 microinverter to the 3-phase plug

-todo:

-- test behaviour of the wld electricity meter; does it run backwards, or ignore the PV power, or measure it equally in both directions?

-shop:

-- drehstromsteckdose oder ch-herdstecker; nope, ended up using a german herdanschklussdose instead
-- 3 x feuchtraumsteckdose aufputz

 ### done 2024-05-11

 - split and stack remaining waldrain firewood